fertrig/ai-finops-dashboard/approach.md

 - Fixed responsiveness of header and polling controls.
 - Adjusted colors of polling controls.

+Cost Gauge:
+I picked an arbitrary max cost of $250,000 to show a proper gauge with a needle that goes from left to right.

 I asked the AI to estimate the memory required to store 5 minutes of metrics...

 To do: